JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 The Navigation library provides the following core types:

 * `NavController`.
-    Contains core navigation functionality: methods for transitioning between destinations, handling deep links, managing the back stack, and so on.
+    Provides APIs for core navigation functionality: transitioning between destinations, handling deep links, managing the back stack, and so on.
     <!--You should create the `NavController` high in your composable hierarchy, high enough that all the composables
     that need to reference it can do so.
     This way, you can use the `NavController` as the single source of truth for updating composables outside of your screens.
     [NB: This doesn't seem to be useful to people who are trying to cover the basics.]-->
 * `NavHost`.
-    Binds a `NavController` to a navigation graph.
-    A navigation graph is usually defined as a lambda in a `NavHost` call that builds a `NavGraph` instance from a set of composables.
+Composable that displays the content for the current destination based on the navigation graph.
+    Each NavHost has a required `startDestination` parameter: the destination that corresponds to the very first screen that users should see when they start the app.
 * `NavGraph`.
-    Contains all possible navigation destinations within the app and the connections between them.
+    Describes all possible destinations within the app and the connections between them.
-    Navigation graphs are defined as builder lambdas that return a `NavGraph`, for example, in `NavHost` declarations.
+    Navigation graphs are usually defined as builder lambdas that return a `NavGraph`, for example, in `NavHost` declarations.
-* `NavDestination`.
-    Contains a navigable composable.
-    Apart from the composable content, holds the deep links assigned to the destination.
-    Destinations are defined as `composable<T>()` calls within a navigation graph builder.

 Besides the core types functionality, the Navigation component provides animations and transitions, support for deep linking, type safety, `ViewModel` support, and other quality-of-life features for handling app navigation.

 ## Navigation use cases